Best one-ingredient buckwheat bread recipe | gluten-free

 Buckwheat bread recipe

 When I first tried this homemade bread recipe I wasn’t sure it was going to work.
 After all, it has one ingredient only – buckwheat.
-Even after I put it in the oven and was watching it bake, I still had my doubts and thought I just wasted half a kilo of buckwheat… BUT… once I tried it… it was clear, this recipe is a keeper!
+Even after I put it in the oven and watched it bake, I still had my doubts and thought I just wasted half a kilo of buckwheat… BUT… once I tried it… it was clear, this recipe is a keeper!
+And if you like buckwheat, you definitely should try my gluten-free pizza crust, which is made with buckwheat flour.

 a close up photo of a slice of buckwheat bead